apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

   [Mirrored Queues](Mirrored_Queues) documentation for more details.
 Defaults to false.

+* `tail_buffer` : The amount of memory buffer space allocated for holding freshly enqueued message.
+Defaults to 64k.

 * `consumer_buffer` : The amount of memory buffer space allocated to each subscription for receiving messages.
 Defaults to 256k.